© 2023 MJH Life Sciences™ and Dental Products Report. All rights reserved.

 Editor's Note: The following "Sticky Situation" was submitted by Sharyn Weiss of the Pride Institute.
-It is the latest in a string of
+It is the latest in a string of "Sticky Situations" submitted by the experts at Pride Institute.

 Dr. Deal hates seeing the look of distress on his patients’ faces when they ask him how much a treatment is going to cost.
 He’s seen their eyes glaze over and it makes him feel bad.
 Real bad.
 All Dr. Deal wants is to ease the financial pain a little so patients accept treatment.
 So, for some patients, he reduces the cost.
 After all, it’s better than the patients refusing treatment, right?
 If he didn’t do this for his patients, they might not make an appointment at all.
 He justifies his action by telling himself that he has a right to charge what he wants to charge.